-Both jute and sisal rugs are very durable.
-However, sisal is slightly more hardwearing than jute.
+Jute and sisal rugs are both very durable.
+Sisal, however, is slightly more hardwearing than jute.
 For this reason, we recommend using jute in low to medium traffic areas of the home, such as living rooms and bedrooms.
 Practical and sturdy, sisal is an excellent choice for hallways, kitchens and mudrooms.
 Both rugs, when cared for properly, will withstand the test of time.

 How do I clean a Jute or Sisal Rug?

-Dry dirt is easily removed from these natural fibre rugs.
+Dry dirt can be easily removed from these natural fibre rugs.
 Vacuum regularly, ensuring you do not use a beater bar.
 Is your rug easy to move?
 Try shaking it outdoors to remove trapped dirt quickly.

 Naturally absorbent, jute and sisal rugs do not respond well to liquid spills.
-Blot stains immediately with a clean, dry cloth or paper towel before the stain sets in.
+If you do spill something, blot the stain immediately with a clean, dry cloth before it sets in.

 Can I use my Sisal or Jute rug outdoors?

 While the rustic style of natural fibre rugs looks great styled on your deck or patio, they must only be used in dry conditions.
 Due to the absorbent nature of the fibres, rain will damage your rug beyond repair.
 Because of this, we recommend only using your natural fibre rugs indoors.
 We have a wide range of weatherproof rugs that are specially designed for outdoor use.
 These are a much better option for gardens.